Use the tabs in this Subject Guide (left to right) to locate information on the restaurant industry.

 Step 2: Find demographic information on specific geographic locations by using Business Analyst Online.

 Step 3: Locate information in databases on a company or sustainable issues by finding newspaper, trade, or magazine articles discussing this information.
 Identifying unique keywords related to the issue is helpful when searching for articles in the databases.
-For example, using the keywords "slow food," "local food," "local artisan," "sustainable," and "supply chain" in varying combinations will result in better information.
+For example, using the keywords "airlines," "competitive landscape," or "supply chain" in varying combinations will result in better information.

 Step 4: Locate marketing information using Simmons OneView and Business Source Complete.